deeeed/universe/packages/design-system/OPENDRAWER.md

 3. **Context Updates**: Updates from context providers above the parent
 4. **Prop Changes**: New props passed to the parent component

-## The Solution
+## The Solution ✅ FIXED

-We fixed this at the design-system level by ensuring modal content is only rendered once when the modal opens, not on every parent re-render.
+We fixed this at the design-system level by ensuring modal content is only rendered once when the modal opens, not on every parent re-render, while still allowing the modal to re-render when its internal state changes.

 ### Implementation